Baku: Absheron Museum of History and Local Studies

-The Absheron Museum of History and Local Studies(Abşeron Tarix-Diyarşünaslıq Muzeyi) started its activities on 21 November 1983.
+The Absheron Museum of History and Local Studies(Abşeron Tarix-Diyarşünaslıq Muzeyi) was opened in 1983.
 The area of the museum, which was thoroughly renovated in 2015, is 296 square meters and consists of 5 halls.
 Currently, about 3000 exhibits are preserved in the museum and 1800 items are displayed in the exposition.
 Exhibits reflecting the history, geography, nature, everyday life and culture of Absheron region are preserved in the museum.
 The museum consists of 4 halls, 1 fund room and 1 room for employees.
 The exhibition area is 250 square meters, the manager's room is 1 square meter, the fund room is 10 square meters, and the staff room is 25 square meters.
 In 2018, the number of visitors to the museum was 1,932.